cloud-elements/devportal/docs/guides/cook-books/salesforce-shopify/formula-template.md

 ## 2. Check if the contact exists in the destination

-To check the destination instance for an exsiting contact, we need to create a query.
+To check the destination instance for an existing contact, we need to create a query.

-Start by adding a **script** step.
+Start by adding a **script** step called `createQuery`.

 ![script step](https://cl.ly/2l2z1f150U33/Screen%20Shot%202017-02-02%20at%201.00.25%20PM.png)